prak112/SymptomChecker-frontend-mobile/README.md

 # Overview
-This repository contains the source code for the frontend of the Symptom Checker mobile application.
+- This repository serves as a Mobile Client for Symptom Checker application.

-The project allows mobile users to input their symptoms and receive possible diagnoses based on those symptoms.
+- The Mobile Client provides a responsive and smooth UI for mobile users to input their symptoms and receive related diagnoses.

-<em>The application UI clearly displays a disclaimer at all times about the possible inaccuracies this application could generate.</em>
+- <em>The application UI clearly displays a disclaimer at all times about the possible inaccuracies this application could generate.</em>

 - Tools and Technologies used :